Islamic Republican Party

-The Islamic Republican Party (IRP; حزب جمهوری اسلامی, also translated Islamic Republic Party) was formed in 1979 to assist the Iranian Revolution and Ayatollah Khomeini in their goal to establish theocracy in Iran.
+The Islamic Republican Party (IRP; حزب جمهوری اسلامی, also translated Islamic Republic Party) was the sole ruling party of Iran from 1980 to 1987.
+It succeeded the Rastakhiz Party, the former ruling party during the Pahlavi era.
+It was formed to assist the Iranian Revolution and Ruhollah Khomeini in their goal to establish theocracy in Iran.
 It was disbanded in 1987 due to internal conflicts.

 Founders and characteristics

 The party was formed just two weeks following the revolution upon the request of Ayatollah Khomeini.
 Five cofounders of the party were Mohammad Javad Bahonar, Mohammad Beheshti, Akbar Hashemi Rafsanjani, Ali Khamenei, and Abdolkarim Mousavi-Ardabili.
 Early members of the central committee of the party, in addition to founding members, were Hassan Ayat, Asadollah Badamchiyan, Abdullah Jasbi, Mir Hossein Mousavi, Habibollah Askar Oladi, Sayyed Mahmoud Kashani, Mahdi Araghi, and Ali Derakhshan.
 The party had three general secretaries: Beheshti, Bahonar and Khamenei.

-The party has been said to be distinguished by "its strong clerical component, its loyalty to Khomeini, its strong animosity to the liberal political movements, and its tendency to support the revolutionary organizations", such as the komiteh.
+The party has been said to be distinguished by "its strong clerical component, its loyalty to Khomeini, its strong animosity to the liberal political movements, and its tendency to support the revolutionary organizations", such as the Komiteh.
 Policies it supported included the state takeover of large capital enterprises, the establishment of an Islamic cultural and university system, and programs to assist the poor.
 These revolutionary ayatollahs originally used the party to form a monopoly over the post-revolutionary theocratic Iranian state.
 In its struggle with civilian opponents, the party made use of its ties to the Revolutionary Guards and Hezbollah.